martireg/bmat/README.md

 otherwise <your_domain>:5000/

-You can upload, download files and make requests from the swagger o via API requests
+You can upload, download files and make requests from the swagger or via API requests

 **Example** Get all musical works from the API:
 ```shell script